 Annex 1: principles of enforcement

-The following principles should be applied when exercising powers to enforce regulation 16, 17 or 17A:
+The following principles should be applied when exercising powers to enforce regulation 16:

 - proportionality in application

 - targeting of enforcement action